pip is a command line program. When you install pip, a

 not use pip’s internal APIs in this way.
 There are a number of reasons for this:

-The pip code assumes that is in sole control of the global state of the program. pip manages things like the logging system configuration, or the values of the standard IO streams, without considering the possibility that user code might be affected.
+The pip code assumes that it is in sole control of the global state of the program. pip manages things like the logging system configuration, or the values of the standard IO streams, without considering the possibility that user code might be affected.

 pip’s code is not thread safe.
 If you were to run pip in a thread, there is no guarantee that either your code or pip’s would work as you expect.